wcandillon/canvaskit-js/docs/api/image.md

 # Image

-Image decoding in CanvasKitJS is asynchronous.
-Instead of using `MakeImageFromEncoded`, you can use `MakeImageFromEncodedAsync` This means that the following method:
+In CanvasKitJS, image decoding is asynchronous.
+Instead of using `MakeImageFromEncoded`, you can opt for `MakeImageFromEncodedAsync`.
+This transforms the following method:

 ```tsx
 const image = Canvas.MakeImageFromEncoded(bytes, imageFormat);
 ```

-becomes:
+into:

 ```tsx
 const image = await CanvasKit.MakeImageFromEncodedAsync(bytes, imageFormat);
 ```

-For convenience, we also provide the following method:
+For added convenience, we also offer:

 ```tsx
 const image = await CanvasKit.MakeImageFromURIAsync(uri);
 ```

 ## With React Native Skia

-React Native Skia only provides synchrous image decoding.
-This means that you will need to create your own CanvasKit `Image` object and then create an `SkImage` object from it via the `JsiSkImage` class.
-The `JsiSkImage` class has two constructor parameters: the CanvasKit instance running and the `Image` object.
-This class is exported from `v0.1.213` onwards.
+React Native Skia provides only synchronous image decoding.
+This means you'll have to create your own CanvasKit `Image` object and subsequently generate an `SkImage` object from it using the `JsiSkImage` class.
+The `JsiSkImage` class requires two constructor parameters: the active CanvasKit instance and the `Image` object.
+This class is available from version `v0.1.213` onwards.

 ```tsx
 import {JsiSkImage, Canvas, Image} from "@shopify/react-native-skia";